 - What are the tasks we need help with, and what is required to complete them?
 It’s human nature to gravitate toward candidates who seem like us.
 We think they will be easier to work with because they went to the same school, have the same hobbies, dress like us, etc. But people are a lot more complex than that.
 We have to resist the urge to assume someone is a good culture fit, based on a few characteristics, and we can do that by focusing on skills.
 It might help to have an outside agency conduct initial screenings and interviews in ways that hide names, photographs, and other information that might distract from skills.

 - What thoughts do I need to ignore?
 Experts believe humans have approximately 70,000 thoughts per day.
 It would be impossible for us to remember all of them, which suggests we are ignoring some of them, possibly for good reason.
 At other times, we are aware of them and don’t immediately recognize they are among the ones we might have best ignored.
 If you find yourself thinking you know a person’s story based on their name, hair color, height, attractiveness, school, race, gender, gender identity (real or perceived), real or perceived disability, age, or anything other than their skills, notice your increased likelihood of discriminating.
 Focus on the skills and ask questions that reveal the technical and soft ones you seek.
-For example:

-We often have projects that ____________________. have you led projects like that?
+We often have projects that ____________________.
+Have you led projects like that?
 Tell me about one.
 What was your biggest accomplishment related to that project?
 What challenged you most?

 You might be asked to ________________.
 How would you approach that?
 If you needed help, how would you get it?
 If you made a mistake, how would you resolve it?
 Can you give me an example of a time when you did this, or wish you had?

 In short, don’t make this harder than it is.
 Culture fit and inclusion are not conflicting initiatives.
-If you need help, let us know.
-In the meantime, you might find these resources helpful:

 - Take the Next Step: You Have to Create the Partnership, Too (Blog Post)